solana-developers/solana-cookbook/docs/th/guides/debugging-solana-programs.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 33.41s
 ```
 2. Set a breakpoint on the programs `msg!` line (11)
-3. Back in the test module, click `Debug` and within seconds the debugger will stop on the breakpoint and
+3. Back in the test module, click `Debug` และ within seconds the debugger will stop on the breakpoint and
 now you สามารถ examine data, step through functions, etc., etc..

 These tests are also run from the command line with: